spiffe/spiffe/ssc/elections/2023H2/MOHAMED_OMAR.md

 # Mohamed Omar
-Sunil Ravipati leads SPIFFE/SPIRE efforts at Confluent.
+Mohamed Omar leads SPIFFE/SPIRE efforts at Confluent.
 He has participated in the SPIFFE community for over 2 years and would be an excellent member of the steering committee.

 ## Reference